 Knowledge and skills to apply the latest developments in engineering to resolve problems for which accepted methods are not directly applicable and to review plans, designs, and specifications prepared by others for the improvement or alteration of existing or the eventual construction of new facilities.

-Knowledge and skill to review and evaluate the work of team members and lower grade engineers through the development of operating guidance, the review of project work and the provision of necessary orientation.
+Knowledge and skill to review and evaluate the work of team members and lower grade engineers through the development of operating guidelines, the review of project work and the provision of necessary orientation.

 Skill in communicating with technical personnel, state and local officials and elected representatives in support of engineering aspects and impacts of the project